awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/applications-versions.md

 1. In the navigation pane, choose **Application Versions**\.

-1. In the list of application versions, select the box next to the application version that you want to delete, and then choose **Delete**\.
-![\[Deleting an application version on the Application Versions page of the Elastic Beanstalk console\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/applications-version-delete.png)

-1. \(Optional\) To leave the application source bundle for this application version in your Amazon Simple Storage Service \(Amazon S3\) bucket, clear the box for **Delete versions from Amazon S3**\.
-![\[Delete Application Versions dialog box in the Elastic Beanstalk console\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/applications-version-delete-s3.png)
+1. Use the on\-screen form to select application versions\.

-1. Choose **Apply**\.
+1. Choose **Delete**\.

+1. Use the on\-screen dialog to confirm deletion of the application versions\.

+   You can optionally do the following on the **Application versions** page\.
+   + Configure a maximum number of versions to keep
+   + Configure a maximum age for application versions
+   + Choose to keep the source bundle in Amazon S3

 If you configure application lifecycle settings, they're applied when you create new application versions\.
 For example, if you configure a maximum of 25 application versions, Elastic Beanstalk deletes the oldest version when you upload a 26th version\.
 If you set a maximum age of 90 days, any versions older than 90 days are deleted when you upload a new version\.
 For details, see [Configuring Application Version Lifecycle Settings](applications-lifecycle.md)\.